 Even if you’re not a style icon or fashion model, there are many occasions when it’s still okay to wear shorts.
 If you’re just doing touristy things (museums, monuments, walking tours, souvenir shopping), eating in casual cafés and brasseries (especially for lunch), and only interacting with people in the tourist service industry, then wear what makes you comfortable, including shorts.
 Locals avoid touristy places, or assume everyone there will be dressed badly anyway, so one more tourist in a pair of shorts isn’t going to shock anyone.

-If you ask a Parisian if they find it offensive, they might say yes, but just because the idea bothers them doesn’t mean they’re going to actively go out of their way to make some random tourist feel bad.
+If you ask a Parisian if they find it offensive, they might say yes (depending on their own style), but just because the idea bothers them doesn’t mean they’re going to actively go out of their way to make some random tourist feel bad.
 They’re much too busy caring about their own lives to really care about what you’re doing.
-So in theory they don’t like it, but in practice they’re not paying attention to the tourists anyway (and remember: they always can tell you’re a tourist).
+So in theory a lot of them in the more stylish neighborhoods don’t like it, but in practice, they’re not paying attention to the tourists anyway (and remember: they always can tell you’re a tourist).

-One thing that’s important to note is that Paris isn’t some sort of homogeneous fashion zone.
-There are areas of Paris where people generally dress up more, particularly in fashionable shopping districts like St-Germain-des-Prés and around the Place Vendôme and the Rue du Faubourg St-Honoré.
-But head into the outer and eastern Parisian arrondissements and you’ll see more shorts, tee-shirts and sneakers than wrap dresses, stilettos and dinner jackets.
-No one really sticks out wearing shorts in Belleville, Canal St-Martin, or the Butte aux Cailles.
+One thing that’s important to note is that Paris isn’t some sort of homogeneous fashion zone, despite what fashion magazines might have you believe.
+Just because ex-fashion model and aristocrat Ines de la Fressange is the poster child for affluent Parisian women of a certain age, doesn’t mean all Parisian women dress like her (or try to).
+Yes, there are areas of Paris where people generally dress up more, particularly in expensive shopping districts like St-Germain-des-Prés and around the Place Vendôme and the Rue du Faubourg St-Honoré.
+But head into the outer and eastern Parisian arrondissements and you’ll see more sportswear and baseball caps than wrap dresses and dinner jackets.
+No one sticks out wearing shorts in Belleville, Canal St-Martin, Porte de Clignancourt, or the Butte aux Cailles.

 Sometimes I find other Americans (often the expats living here) are much more openly judgmental — how rude! — to their fellow Americans than the Parisians.
 I helped out on the Paris episode of the ABC Primetime series “What Would You Do?” hosted by John Quinones, called “The Ugly Americans”.
 We couldn’t show it (because she refused to sign the waiver), but the only person that actually screamed rudely at the actors to “go home!” was another American woman at the next table (the producer paid for her meal).